 - What components are needed in an addiction treatment plan"

-A Mental Health Assessment:
+A Mental Health Evaluation

 Violence related charges (i.e. domestic violence, domestic assault, disorderly conduct, domestic dispute, etc.) may require you to complete an Anger Management Assessment.
-The purpose of our Anger Management Assessments is to help obtain an accurate understanding of your relationship with anger.
+The purpose of our Anger Management Assessment is to help obtain an accurate understanding of your relationship with anger.
 This involves you speaking with a counselor, providing a brief history of your anger and discussing other areas of your life.

 ** Deneen Bunch holds a total of 19 years of experience providing Professional Alcohol and Drug Assessments & Mental Health Evaluations to private individuals, Individuals working with Department of Children's Services, DUI/DWI Court Ordered and Attorney's request for A&D assessments.